iamshadmirza/BlogsByShad/blogs/align-and-justify/align-and-justify.md

 **Cross Axis** will be perpendicular to Main Axis and is vertical line around the View or say Screen in our case (let’s take Cross Axis => Vertical as default for now).

-Let’s see how it looks: -
+Let’s see how it looks:-
 ![The Two Axis](https://raw.githubusercontent.com/iamshadmirza/Blogs-by-Shad/master/blogs/align-and-justify/axis.jpg)
 We will we visualizing our view sliding on these two lines.